What we agree on

 She was assumed into Heaven

 Some protestants believe this.
-Not common.

 The Saints